Lyquix/tpl_lyquix/docs/css.md

   * **Additional CSS Libraries**: these are defined in the template options, and are always included.
   * The last file included is `css/styles.css` (or `css/styles.min.css`).

+When merging CSS files, relative URLs contained in rules are converted to absolute URLs using the original CSS file URL as the base URL.
+Additionally, all @import rules are moved to the top of the merged CSS document.

 The resulting CSS file is saved to `dist/`.
 The file name is a hash of the list of files included and their version number.
 If there are any changes to either the hash will be changed.